 "We had a total of 58 inches for the month of January that year, with 33 inches falling in just two days," John Hockridge, owner of New England Weather Associates, said Friday.
 "During that storm we had 3 to 4 inches of snowfall an hour.
 It's the highest total snow accumulation we've had for as storm since we began keeping records in 1973."

 But the highest total snowfall came in March 1888, when "The Blizzard of 1888" brought 37 inches of snow to the city.
 That snowfall, although the standing record, was miniscule compared to other areas -- Albany, N.Y. recorded 48 inches of snow, while parts of Massachusetts, Connecticut, New Jersey and New York received 40 to 50 inches of snow from March 11 to March 14.
 The blizzard not only brought snow, but also winds of over 45 miles per hour.
-The snowfall shut down railroads, piling up drifts in excess
+The snowfall shut down railroads, piling up drifts in excess of 50 feet and pinning people in their homes for up to a week.

 While the Blizzard of 1978 is remembered for snowfall totals of 27.1 inches in Boston and 40 inches in Rhode Island, the storm's performance in the Berkshires was meager, with only about 16.5 inches of snow arriving in the city from Feb.
 6 to 7.